zmanio/atmos/README.md

 // Do not accept any empty results. implicit val retryPolicy = retryForever onResult { case str: String if str isEmpty => rejectResult }

-// Don't log any empty results but log all results that are too long. val otherRetryPolicy = retryForever onResult {
+// Extend the above policy by silently rejecting whitespace only results but rejecting and loggging all results that are too long. val otherRetryPolicy = retryPolicy orOnResult {
-  case str: String if str isEmpty => rejectResult { keepRetryingSilently }
+  case str: String if str.trim isEmpty => rejectResult { keepRetryingSilently }
   case str: String if str.length > maxStringLength => rejectResult
 }
 ```